ivliev/imagefly/README.md

-# Imagefly for Laravel 5
+# Imagefly for Laravel 6 / 7

 This module allows you to quickly create resized / cropped images directly through url parameters.
 Modified images are cached after the initial request and served up thereafter to help reduce server strain.

 ## Compatibility

-Imagefly currently works with Laravel 5.x
+Imagefly currently works with Laravel 6.x and 7.x

 Installation
 ------------